mujasoft/commit_sentinel/README.md

 ![License](https://img.shields.io/github/license/mujasoft/git_log_analyser)
 ![Status](https://img.shields.io/badge/status-WIP-orange)

-# Git Log Analyser
+# Commit Sentinel

-A CLI tool that uses AI to analyze git commit history and extract meaningful insights — without manually reading through hundreds of commits.
+A CLI tool that uses Ai to perform a risk assessment of a HEAD commit prior to submission.

-This tool keeps all processing local.
-No API keys, no vendor lock-in.
-Works with Ollama + ChromaDB for 100% offline insight generation.

----

 ## Why This Exists

-You want to understand what’s going on in a codebase but reading commit logs is tedious and time-consuming.
+Software is being updated all the time.
+Commits are coming in fast and furious.
+This tool aims to provide a helpful risk assessment prior to submission.
+Its meant to be simple on purpose.
+It only works on the HEAD commit because the most recent commit is the most likely commit to break everything.
 **This tool solves that.**

 - Configure once — no need to modify the code
 - Simple CLI interface, CI/CD-ready
-- Each component is modular and focused — Unix-style design
+- Unix style design

 ---